Bertonc98/CPLEX_MIP_opt_models/README.md

 ## 28/11/2022 update
-Created new fodler to save basic_model lp for each different instance The model will be exported with the instance number, d and k parameters in the name
+Created new fodler to save basic_model lp for each different instance The model will be exported with the instance number, d and k parameters in the name The whole results of the runs are saved into a "results.txt" in the same folder A file "gap_search.py" has been added in order to extract the informations about the cuts and the relatives informations.

+A file "run_extraction.sh" has been added to run all the tests and save the output into "results.txt" To save new results an example: bash run_extraction_result.sh cut_extraction > ../src/data/basic_models/results.txt

 Footer
 © 2022 GitHub, Inc.